chaseofthejungle/java-lambda-guide/README.md

     - Likewise: no need for anonymous classes.
 * Parallel Processing
   + Lambda expressions (in tandem with Stream API) allow collections to be parallel processed, potentially increasing performance.

+TODO: Add numbered sections and Table of Contents.